Need the short answer? See our FAQ on "How often to change the air filter".

 Every once in a while we’re asked what is the number one thing that Shreveport area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is extremely important to the effectiveness of your HVAC system, not to mention your home's air quality.
 Did you know indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not difficult for most Shreveport homeowners, but there are often two hurdles to actually accomplishing this task:

 - Knowing just how often to change your furnace or air conditioner filter.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the box or plastic.
 It may read "Lasts up to 3 months" or "Change filter every 90 days".
 Look around at the store and you'll notice that some are designed to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be exchanged once every 6-12 months.
 The industry standard seems to be once every three months for most higher quality filters, but we have a rule of thumb that we recommend our readers to go by.
 If they're dirty, change them!
 A dirty air filter can contribute or cause damage to costly equipment, like your compressor, so it's best to change it out more often than not.
 If you want to follow the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC unit manufacturer.
+Keep in mind that your filter manufacturer sometimes has a different recommendation from your HVAC system manufacturer.

 Determining how often to change your air filters can depend on several factors:

 - The collective air quality of your Shreveport area home

 - Pets – Dogs, cats, etc.